Methods of production: Flow production

 Flow production (mass production) is also a very common method of production.
 Flow production is when the product is built up through many segregated stages; the product is built upon at each stage and then passed directly to the next stage where it is built upon again.
 The production method is financially the most efficient and effective because there is less of a need for skilled workers.

-Lean Production
+Lean production

-Contrary to job production, the method Boutique Manufacturing (Lean) is suitable for the production of very small to small batches, i.e. orders of a few units up to several dozens of similar or equal goods.
+Contrary to job production, the method of Boutique Manufacturing (lean) is suitable for the production of very small to small batches, i.e. orders of a few units up to several dozens of similar or equal goods.
 The workflow organization of a Boutique Manufacturing entity can be a mixture of both jobbing and batch production but involves higher standardization than job production.
 Boutique Manufacturing is often organized with single workplaces or production cells carrying out a number of subsequent production steps until completion of certain components or even the whole product; large assembly lines are generally not used.
 The flexibility and variety of products able to be produced in the entity therefore are much higher than with the more standardized method of batch production.